Debt Help for Black & African Americans

 The same research shows that African Americans often seek a financial remedy — high-interest payday loans — that makes matters worse.

 Despite increased access to education and other signs of upward mobility, the wealth and wage gaps Black and African Americans experience have not closed.

-“The numbers are pretty clear and the problems are pretty pervasive, so there’s work to be done,’’ said Don Baylor Jr., a senior associate with the Annie E. Casey Foundation, a Baltimore-based philanthropic organization that recently addressed debt reduction for African Americans through grants in seven Southern communities.
-“We want to pull together a wide spectrum of stakeholders — business leaders, policymakers and community organizations — that will get involved and take action.
+“The numbers are pretty clear and the problems are pretty pervasive, so there’s work to be done,’’ said Don Baylor Jr., a senior associate with the Annie E. Casey Foundation, a Baltimore-based philanthropic organization that addressed debt reduction for African Americans through grants in seven Southern communities.
+“We want to pull together a wide spectrum of stakeholders — business leaders, policymakers, and community organizations — that will get involved and take action.